chaseruskin/legoHDL/ROADMAP.md

 - tmp.testb(v1.0.0)
 ```
 ### Future Roadmap

+- [ ] implement code for 'port' command to provide prints for verilog instantiations + cross-over for vhdl to verilog and verilog to vhdl using '-vhdl' flag or '-verilog' flag
+- [ ] support verilog header files, verilog packages

 - [ ] handle if adding a market, and then a block with the same name is found as one that already exists.
 Prompt user to say handle name collision before adding market.
 One step further (the real issue), also a block has conflicts if the block has entities/modules that are already defined in a user's workspace.